federicotdn/verb/README.md

 This defines a minimal HTTP request specification, describing a method (`GET`) and a URL (`https://reqres.in/api/users`).
 The request is contained under a heading marked with only one `*`, which makes it a level 1 heading.
 The number of `*`s determines a heading's level.

-A file may contain zero headings, in which case the entire contents of the file are interpreted as a single request specification.
+A buffer may contain zero headings, in which case the entire contents of the file are interpreted as a single request specification.
 This is useful for quick testing (on the `*scratch*` buffer, for example).

 ### Sending Requests